ViktorMarkovych/humidity_and_carbon_monoxide_temperature_meter/README.md

  - Humidity measurement range: from 0 to 100% (accuracy 2-5%)
  - Temperature measurement range: -40 to +80 °C (± 0.5 °C)

+ Photo of the finished device in the case photo\corps.jpg